 Familiar stories let us explore things in new ways, both because we know what’s coming, and because we don’t need to be brought up to speed on the story.

 The line between retelling and adaptation is a blurry one, though.
 For writers, a good approach, especially early on, is to grab a great story, peel everything away to the plot and key characters, and start writing something new.

 On This Date Five Years Ago: the very first episode of Writing Excuses appeared online.
 260 weekly episodes later, here we are.

 Audiobook Pick-of-the-Week: Cinder, by Marissa Meyer, narrated by Rebecca Soler

 Writing Prompt: Do a retelling of a Bible story in a science fiction space setting.

 This episode of Writing Excuses has been brought to you by Audible.

 Audible Free Trial Details

-This entry was posted on Sunday, February 10th, 2013 at 7:08 pm and is filed under Characters, Outlining, Plot, Research.
+This entry was posted on Sunday, February 10th, 2013 at 7:08 pm and is filed under Characters, Outlining, Plot, Research, Season 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.